csci5117s23/project-2-maryj/README.md

   <img src="/low-fidelity-mockups/LocationReflection.png" width=20% />
 </p>

-**Description:** Page for a restaraunt where user has their notes and rating of the restaraunt.
+**Description:** Page for a restaurant where user has their notes and rating of the restaurant.
+The user can like or dislike a restaurant by clicking on the happy or sad face.
+The user is able to see the details of each menu item by clicking on the pen icon next to the item, a popo is showed as displayed in the fourth image above.
+The user is also able to like a menu item.
+Finally the user can add a reflection and edit it as shown in images 2 and 3.

 ## Testing Notes